 Both graduation and past degrees should be from SEVP-certified institutions.
 Students applying for an OPT extension shouldn’t already possess an OPT extension from the same past degree.
 The job opportunity also must align with the field of study.

-For example- If you have done your master’s in international relations, but you hold your past bachelor’s degree in technology, you can use the past degree to apply for an OPT extension.
+For example- If a candidate has completed a master’s in international relations but holds a past bachelor’s degree in technology, they can use the past degree to apply for an OPT extension.
 The condition being the degree is from an accredited US college.

 - Additional OPT Extension

 If a student pursues a high-level degree in the future, he is eligible to extend his OPT for another year.

 For example- If a candidate already holds an OPT extension based on the bachelor’s degree in mathematics and if they get a succeeding master’s degree in mathematics, they can use this degree to extend the STEM OPT for an additional year.
 All they need to do is: